danielwestermann/ThePostgreSQLGame/Readme.md

 ### Level 22 -> Level 23

-The password for the user postgres22 can be retrived as follows:
+The password for the user postgres22 can be retrieved as follows:
 - Create a table containing one column of type boolean
 - Populate the table with 1000 true and 10 false values
 - Create a partial index which only includes the false values